SmileiPIC/Smilei/doc/Sphinx/collisions.rst

 The binary collision scheme
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Collisions are calculated at each timestep.

-For each collision block (given in the input file):
+Collisions are calculated at each timestep and for each collision block given in the input file.

-  For each particle cluster:

 If *intra-collisions*:

   | Create one array of indices pointing to all particles of the species group.
   | Shuffle the array.
   | Split the array in two halves.

 If *inter-collisions*:

   | Create two arrays of indices pointing to all particles of each species group.
   | Shuffle the largest array.
 The other array is not shuffled.
   | => The two resulting arrays represent pairs of particles (see algorithm in [Nanbu1998]_).

 Calculate a few intermediate quantities:

   | Particle density :math:`n_1` of group 1.
   | Particle density :math:`n_2`  of group 2.
   | *Crossed* particle density :math:`n_{12}` (see [Perez2012]_).
   | Other constants.

 For each pair of particles:

   | Calculate the momenta in the center-of-mass (COM) frame.
   | Calculate the coulomb log if requested (see [Perez2012]_).
   | Calculate the parameter :math:`s` and its correction at low temperature (see [Perez2012]_).
   | Pick the deflection angle (see [Nanbu1997]_).
   | Deflect particles in the COM frame and go back to the laboratory frame.

 ----